zakhij/obsidian-activity-heatmap/README.md

 - Hover over cells to see detailed activity information

 ### Installation
+The plugin is available in the Obsidian community plugins list.
+- Open Community Plugins settings page, click on the Browse button.
+- Search for "Activity Heatmap" in the search bar and find this plugin.
+- Click on the Install button.
+- Enable the Activity Heatmap plugin.

-Manual installation is currently the only supported method.
-Please download the files in the latest release and put them under .obsidian/plugins/obsidian-activity-heatmap/ in your vault.
+For manual installation, please download the files in the latest release and put them under .obsidian/plugins/activity-heatmap/ in your vault.
 Then, open your Obsidian settings > Community plugins, and turn on Activity Heatmap.

 ### Contributing